Standards FOR PROGRESSION

-Students must obtain a minimum passing grade of “B-” in all letter graded PASP courses and a “P” in all PASP pass/fail graded courses and must successfully complete all other requirements for each specific course.
+Students must obtain a minimum grade of “B-” in all letter graded PASP courses and a “P” in all PASP pass/fail graded courses and must successfully complete all other requirements for each specific course.

 REQUIREMENTS FOR PROMOTION WITHIN THE DIDACTIC YEAR

-- All written, physical, or combination examinations must be successfully completed.
+1. All examinations must be successfully completed.

 REQUIREMENTS FOR SUCCESSFUL COMPLETION OF THE DIDACTIC YEAR